top of page

 It wasn't until later in life, during my early twenties, that I stumbled into open-water swimming in what became an unlikely passion.
 To that, I owe a debt of gratitude to my brother and dad, who together introduced me to this world through a local ocean swimming event.
 It was three kilometres of pain, fear, anxiety, relief, and joy that made me feel unbelievably alive and set me on a collision course with fate.

 In pursuing the ultra-marathon swims that I have undertaken, I have found more than just the pain and glory that comes with completing a challenge of this nature.
 I've found myself.
-I want to share this gift with the world - and to help you, whoever you are, to find who you are.
-I hope that my writing inspires you and starts you on that journey, and that the lessons and stories contained within the four walls of this blog help to enlighten you on your path.
+I want to share this with the world - and to help you, whoever you are, to find who you are.
+I hope that my writing inspires you and starts you on that journey, and that the lessons and stories contained within this blog help to enlighten you on your path.

 I welcome you to interact and connect with me if you have any questions at all related to swimming or any of the topics which I write on.